 By Constance from The Adventures of Panda Bear

-There are so many beautiful destinations in the United States, and Nashville, Tennessee is one of them.
+There are so many beautiful East Coast travel destinations, and Nashville, Tennessee is one of them.
 It’s perfect for a weekend getaway or for a longer stay.
 Nashville is one of those charming cities where you’ll feel right at home.

 Aside from music, Nashville is known for its food scene, fun vibes, and charm.
 Some of the best things to do in Nashville include hopping from one honky-tonk to another, watching the sunset at Love Circle, taking a stroll through Centennial Park (which also has a beautiful replica of the Parthenon), doing a Nashville mural crawl, having breakfast at the infamous Loveless Cafe and going on a Nashville food tour.